projectara/greybus-spec/source/device_class.rst

 Greybus Battery Shutdown Temperature Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Greybus battery shutdown temperature operation allows the AP to determine the battery temperature at which the battery will shut itself down.
+The Greybus battery shutdown temperature operation allows the AP Module to determine the battery temperature at which the battery will shut itself down.